Our Reverse Engineering Process

 The first step to producing a replacement part is to construct a computer aided drawing (CAD) of the part needing replacement.
 The CAD drawing is important as it provides a reference for the machinist to compare the final part to.
 The CAD drawing also provides the geometry required to produce tool paths with professional computer aided manufacturing (CAM) software.
 At this stage changes can be made to the design to better suit your use case.

-The tool paths for the part are then finalised and converted to G-code.
+The tool paths from the CAD drawing are then finalised and converted to G-code.
 The G-code is tested before beginning any machining operation on stock to prevent damage and make sure that the program runs as intended.

 After the part is machined using the correct process based on part geometry, surface finish and de-burring processes are used to complete the part.